Aephir/ha-tesla-lovelace-floorplan/README.md

 ### Add your own car
 I have provided the template to add your own car model/color, `tesla-screenshot-editor.svg`.
+If you do, __PLEASE SHARE__ so others can use it.
+Create a pull request, or give me a link to the finished *.svg file.

 To do so,, you need to:
 - Take a screensshot in the Tesla App on your phone of each of the following conditions: